Dual male-female forms will not be used here in order to improve readability.

 How Swiss Life customer portal works

-A user can specify his insurance relationships (employee benefits, individual insurance, etc.) or other contractual relationships (e.g. as a mortgage customer) with Swiss Life or its partners, to be recorded in Swiss Life customer portal in a domain only accessible to him (user account) by selecting these or by retaining or deselecting insurance and contractual relationships that are displayed.
-The user can also use the portal functions for his insurance and contractual relationships with other (insurance) companies to the extent technically possible in Swiss Life customer portal.
+Users can specify their insurance relationships (employee benefits, individual insurance, etc.), asset management mandates or other contractual relationships (e.g. as a mortgage customer) with Swiss Life, a Swiss Life group company or its partners, to be recorded in the Swiss Life customer portal in a domain only accessible to them (“user account”) by selecting these or by retaining or deselecting insurance, asset management - and/or other contractual relationships.

-Swiss Life and the service providers it commissions (providers), such as Microsoft, carry out technical security measures in accordance with the latest international standards to protect the data stored with them.
-The cloud solution for Swiss Life customer portal facilitates technical protection of the individual user's data that is in line with customary security standards prevailing today in accordance with the current state of the art.
-The security of Swiss Life customer portal is reviewed, updated and improved on an ongoing basis in order to ensure adequate protection of user data against any unauthorised access or loss.
+Swiss Life and the service providers it commissions (providers) carry out technical security measures in accordance with the latest international standards to protect the data they store.
+The web application for the Swiss Life customer portal facilitates technical protection of the individual user's data in line with current customary security standards and the current state of the art.
+The security of the Swiss Life customer portal is continually reviewed, updated and improved in order to ensure adequate protection of user data against unauthorised access or loss.

-The cloud services offered by a professional and certified public cloud provider such as Microsoft, are comprehensively protected in accordance with the latest state-ofthe- art technology against Internet threats (e. g. from hackers) and data theft and in terms of their security level generally have a higher standard than average IT infrastructure operated on a purely internal basis.
-Microsoft is certified according to various security standards, such as ISO 27001 and ISO 27018.
+The services offered by a professional and certified provider are comprehensively protected in accordance with state-of-the-art technology against internet threats (e. g. from hackers) and data theft and in terms of their security level generally have a higher standard than average IT infrastructure operated on a purely internal basis.
+The provider commissioned by Swiss Life has been certified in accordance with various security standards, including ISO 27001 and ISO 27018.

-The use of Swiss Life customer portal and the storage of data and documents on the user's equipment take place at the latter's own responsibility.
+The use of Swiss Life customer portal and the storage of data and documents on the user's work stations take place at the latter's own responsibility.